Home > Asia/Middle East > Japan > Tokyo Skytree Tickets, Views & Best Time to Visit

 Smoke from Wildfires Obstructed the View from Tokyo Skytree

-Tokyo Dome from Tokyo Skytree on a Smokey Day
+Tokyo Dome from Tokyo Skytree on a Smoky Day

-If it’s your first time visiting, I highly recommend visiting the Tokyo Skytree during the daytime, especially on clear days.
-You’ll have the best chance to fully appreciate the stunning Tokyo city views and easily spot major landmarks like the Tokyo Tower, Rainbow Bridge, and even Mount Fuji when the conditions are right.
+If it is your first time visiting, I recommend visiting Tokyo Skytree during the day, especially on a clear day.
+You will have the best chance to appreciate the Tokyo city views and spot major landmarks like Tokyo Tower, Rainbow Bridge, and even Mount Fuji when conditions are right.

 Sunset is a Great Time to Visit the Tokyo Skytree